ase12345636/notebook/Natural Language/English/Idiom/from scratch.md

-- without any previous preparation or knowledge
+- without any previous preparation or knowledge.

  #English #Language